OpenOrinav/Orinav/README.md

 1. Clone the repository.
 2. Run `pod install`.
 (Due to size constraints, we added `Pods` to `.gitignore`)
+3. Open `BeaconNext.xcworkspace` in Xcode.
+Do not open `BeaconNext.xcodeproj`.
-3. Build and run.
+4. Build and run.
 (Development is typically done on a test device or iOS emulator)